Until recently, dogs were not part of our family in Costa Rica. Now you’ll see almost everyone has one or more pets at home.

 Tied to the gate

-Not until recently, Costa Ricans have started to get a pet.
+Not until a few years ago Costa Ricans started to get a pet.
 Those treating their pet as part of the family are mainly younger generations.
-Or they have lived abroad in a country where there is a pet culture.
+Or they have lived abroad in a country with a pet culture.
+Very few local families used to have their pets live inside the house.
+They would have their dogs tied to the gate for security.

 That is because most have not grown up with pets as we did.
 I have had dogs all my life myself.
 When I got married, I already had a dog.
-My wife Dany learned from me how to love and care for a pet.
-Now she is the one who wants more and more pets.
+I taught my wife, Nina, how to love and care for a pet.
+Now, she is the one who wants more and more pets.
+If I let her, we would have 20 dogs running through the house.

 Poop free neighborhood

+Nina’s family members try to avoid the dogs when they visit.
+But, over the years, some have started to like them.
 But there is no way they would walk a dog, pick up the poop in a bag, and take the bag to the nearest garbage can.

 You do not only need to love your pet to be able to do that.
 You also need to respect your neighbors enough to keep the neighborhood poop free, which is a big step.